amc5dg/Run-Faster/readme2.md

 ![alt text](https://github.com/amc5dg/Run-Faster/blob/master/images/out%2Bof%2Bshape%2Bfunny.jpeg "Picture of Minion going to gym")

 Since we are probably feeling a little different each tie we go out for a run, it makes sense to think about our fitness level as a distribution.
 For example suppose you go out and run 5 laps on the track a few times a week.
 The first 10 sessions you might complete your laps in about 100 seconds each.
-But what about the next 10 sessions laps?
+But what about the next 10 sessions?
 The assumption is that the more laps you run (yes this is oversimplified), eventually your body will adapt and beome stronger.
 What this means is that the runner would see a shift in their distribution.

 ## Building a Model

 In order to detect a change in our running fitness level, we want to see if the distributions shifts after some number of laps.
-This type of problem is called switchpoint detection.
-This was done using probabilistic programming with Python's pymc3 library.
+This is a Bayesian switchpoint detection problem and was done using Python's probabilitic programming library pymc3.

 ![alt text](https://github.com/amc5dg/Run-Faster/blob/master/images/pymc3.png "pymc3 logo")